victorteokw/scaffold-kit-io/docs/instruction-api.md

 ## rollbackFile

 Rollback an existing file at given path.
+It takes the same arguments with `updateFile`.

 ## rollbackFiles